 You can get the application from PyPI through the command:

-sudo pip install musictheory
+pip install musictheory

 The software has been released using a 3 clause Berkeley Software Distribution (BSD) license.
 See LICENSE.txt for more information.

 - 0.1 (May 1th 2011) - Create setup script for files.

 - 0.2 (May 11th 2011) - Remove bugs for working with chordgenerator.

 - 0.3 (June 6th 2011) - Add license information.
 Add more scales.

 - 0.4 (April 24th 2013) - Try to make a half-decent PyPI package.

 - 0.5 (August 14th 2014) - Add some experimental suspended chords.